SadhanaDas/sakila-CRUD/README.md

 3. Sakila schema in MySQL database
 4. Tomcat 8.5+

+**JAR FILES NEEDEED**

+ 1. Struts2
+ 2. Hibernate
+ 3. Spring
+ 4. ExtJS

+ **ALL THESE ARE INCLUDED IN THE PROJECT WITH THEIR RESPECTIVE NAMES

 **STEPS FOLLOWED FOR THE PROJECT BUILDING :**

 1. Frontend UI Creation using EXTJS framework.